AdaCore/training_material/courses/fundamentals_of_ada/adv_250_containers.rst

 * Holder

-    - Wraps around an indefinite (unconstrained, classwide, incomplete...)
+    - Wraps around an indefinite (unconstrained, classwide ...)
     - Resulting type is definite
     - Single element, no iteration or cursor